-T2 is located between Runway 17-35 and Runway 12R-30L in the southern land envelope below Runway 4-22.
+T2 is located between Runway 17-35 and Runway 12R-30L in the southern portion of Airport property below Runway 4-22.
 T2 has one concourse, designated H, that contains 16 contact gates.
 Five of these gates are connected by sterile corridors to the T2 FIS.

-Both terminals need expanded gate facilities by PAL 2.
+Both terminals need expanded gate facilities to meet demands of PAL 2.
 Gate needs in PAL 3 slightly decrease in T1, while needs slightly increase at T2.